svn2github/wordpress-vip-plugins/wp-google-analytics/README.md

 ## Description

-Lets you use <a href="http://analytics.google.com">Google Analytics</a> to track your WordPress site statistics.
-It is easily configurable to:

-* Not log anything in the admin area
+WP Google Analytics makes it easy to track your site's usage, with lots of helpful additional data.

+Features:

+* Uses Google's asynchronous tracking method which is faster and more reliable.
+* Automatically tracks site speed
-* Log 404 errors as events
+* Option to log outgoing links as events
-* Log outgoing links as events
+* Option to log 404 errors as events
+* Use custom variables in Google Analytics to track additional data on pageviews including:
+	* Author
+	* Categories
+	* Tags
+	* Context (such as home, category, post, author, etc)
+	* Date
+	* Logged in
+	* Anything - Use the built-in filter to add your own!
-* Not log any user roles (administrators, editors, authors, etc)
+* Allows you to ignore any user roles (administrators, editors, authors, etc)
-* Use custom variables

 ## Installation